risabsank/cse15l-lab-reports/LabReport1.md

 In the bash terminal, enter the command **ssh cs15lwi23(abc)@ieng6.ucsd.edu** with abc beiing the 3 specific letters given to you for your account.

-When you first login, it will provide this mmessage in the image below.
+When you first login, it will provide this message in the image below.
 Be sure to type "yes."

 <img width="598" alt="Screen Shot 2023-01-14 at 10 26 33 AM" src="https://user-images.githubusercontent.com/52465268/212489815-ebbba83a-5cdd-4a41-9315-d0b23683e949.png">